Cynth3tik/awesome/README.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

 *   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
-We separated storage and compute to offer autoscaling, branching, and bottomless storage.
+We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.

 *   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/